x-0o0/Taekwondo-at-Home/README.md

 This project is only for  WWDC20 Swift Student Challenge.

+This project has been awarded on  WWDC20.
+(Updated on Jun 16th)

 > **Note**
 >
 > This project doesn't include AR view.